hazardland/db.php/manual.md

 $database->shop->cost
 ```

-Table handler is an instance of \db\table it containts information for mapping class to actual database table.
+Table handler is an instance of \db\table it contains information for mapping class to actual database table.
 For further exploring table handlers see sample:

 https://github.com/hazardland/db.php/blob/master/samples/003.class.php